Common questions about the airport and aircraft noise

 Flight Paths

 Commercial pilots fly prescribed routes.
-General aviation pilots also fly prescribed routes as well as visual flight procedures (VFR) to and from San Francisco Bay Oakland International Airport as instructed by air traffic controllers.
+General aviation pilots also fly prescribed routes as well as visual flight procedures (VFR) to and from Oakland Airport (OAK) as instructed by air traffic controllers.
 The FAA is responsible for managing Oakland’s airspace in addition to ensuring the safe and expeditious flow of traffic.
 The Port of Oakland is responsible for operating and maintaining airport facilities and for ensuring that runways, taxiways, and other facilities are in good working condition, meet FAA regulations, and are available for use.

 The Southeast Plan is perceived by the public as a dramatic change in the air traffic patterns, generating public reaction and aircraft noise complaints.
-Below are flight track maps displaying Bay Area air traffic patterns associated with San Francisco Bay Oakland International Airport (OAK), San Francisco International Airport (SFO), and San Jose International Airport (SJC) during the West Plan and the Southeast Plan.
+Below are flight track maps displaying Bay Area air traffic patterns associated with Oakland Airport (OAK), San Francisco International Airport (SFO), and San Jose International Airport (SJC) during the West Plan and the Southeast Plan.
 Southeast Plan air traffic routes are frequently implemented during winter months.
 When these procedures are in place, jets will fly over northern East Bay communities on arrival routes to both Oakland and San Francisco International Airport.
 As displayed by the flight track map, SFO aircraft arrival tracks intersect with OAK aircraft arrival tracks in the North Bay Area.
 To keep these aircraft safely separated, air traffic routes have been established by the FAA to maintain the SFO arrivals above the OAK arrivals.
 Download the Southeast Plan PDF.

 InsightFull